 - Develop and hone their critical skills in reviewing, synthesizing, and distilling information in the form of digital presentations and written assignments

-Each week students have to produce a list of short salient points that demonstrate they have viewed the online material.
-They will also read a chapter in the assigned book and engage in an online discussion.
+Students have to produce a list of short salient points that demonstrate they have viewed the online material.
+These are handed in three times during the term.

 There is no final exam.
-In addition to the weekly salient points, students will produce two short critiques of published papers from the literature, write a thematic essay about a topic of interest, and participate in a conceptual design project to improve conditions for a real-world location of their own choosing.
+In addition to the salient points, students will produce a short critique of a published paper from the literature, write a thematic essay about a topic of interest, undertake a visual assessment of the health of streams in their neighbourhood, and participate in a conceptual design project to improve conditions for a real-world location of their choosing.

 MODULE ONE – WATERSCAPE ECOLOGY Weeks 1,2,3,4

 WATER & ECOHYDROLOGY

 Importance, definitions and differences

 Geological/geomorphological constraints and processes